Questions about Housing

 You will find your MSU residence hall room furnished with the following when you arrive:

-- (the bed frames can be set "high" or "low" or somewhere in between.
-Stuff can be stored under the beds.
+note for all three buildings: (the bed frames can be set "high" or "low" or somewhere in between.
+Tubs can be stored under the beds.
 The beds also bunk, if you want.
 "Loft kits" are not permitted.

 - dresser unit